 Many public school districts partner with Ombudsman to provide alternative programs for credit recovery, dropout prevention and dropout recovery.
 Regardless of the reason they attend Ombudsman, 84 percent of Ombudsman students graduate, return to their district school closer to or at grade level, or complete the academic year at Ombudsman.

-Ombudsman Educational Services is a division of Educational Services of America (ESA), the nation’s leading provider of behavior therapy and alternative and special education programs for children and young adults.
+Ombudsman Educational Services is a division of ChanceLight Behavioral Health and Education, formerly known as Educational Services of America (ESA).
+ChanceLight is the nation’s leading provider of behavior therapy and alternative and special education programs for children and young adults.
 The company works with more than 13,500 clients and students each day across its three divisions.
 They are: Early Autism Project, Inc., which provides behavior therapy to children who have an autism spectrum or related disorder; Ombudsman Educational Services, which partners with more than 120 school districts to provide alternative education programs to students who have dropped out of school or are at risk of dropping out; and Spectrum Center Schools and Programs, which partners with more than 115 school districts to operate schools and programs for students who have educational and behavioral challenges.
-ESA is headquartered in Nashville, Tenn.
+ChanceLight is headquartered in Nashville, Tenn.